-Critical Audit Matter
+Critical Audit Matters

-The critical audit matter communicated below is a matter arising from the current period audit of the financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective or complex judgments.
-The communication of the critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.
+The critical audit matters communicated below are matters arising from the current period audit of the financial statements that were communicated or required to be communicated to the audit committee and that: (1) relate to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective or complex judgments.
+The communication of critical audit matters does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matters below, providing separate opinions on the critical audit matters or on the accounts or disclosures to which they relate.

-Impairment of Long-Lived Assets
+Impairment Assessment of Long-Lived Assets

-Description of the Matter: As discussed in Note 4 to the consolidated financial statements, during the year ending January 29, 2022, the Company recorded impairment charges of \$1.5 million related to its retail stores.
-The Company reviews its long-lived assets, including any right of use asset, for each store, and when events indicate that their carrying values may not be recoverable, the Company estimates future cash flows over the remaining lease term and compares the total undiscounted cash flows to the carrying value of the related long-lived assets.
+Description of the Matter

+As discussed in Note 4 to the consolidated financial statements, during the year ending January 28, 2023, the Company recorded impairment charges of \$3.3 million on its store related long-lived assets.
+The Company reviews its long-lived assets for each store, including any right of use asset for indicators of impairment.
+When events indicate that their carrying values may not be recoverable, the Company estimates future cash flows over the remaining lease term and compares the total undiscounted cash flows to the carrying value of the related long-lived assets.
 If the undiscounted cash flows are less than the related carrying value of the long-lived assets, they are written down to their fair values.